jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 |phase_3| |error|

-This rule check for blank lines below the architecture declaration.
+This rule checks for blank lines below the architecture declaration.

 Refer to `Configuring Blank Lines <configuring.html#configuring-blank-lines>`_ for options.